LinWWANG/Double-Tail_Comparator/README.md

+Paper Abstract:
-Abstract— This paper reports a reference-less frequencydetector-less single-loop bang-bang clock and data recovery (BBCDR) circuit featuring wide frequency acquisition.
+This paper reports a reference-less frequencydetector-less single-loop bang-bang clock and data recovery (BBCDR) circuit featuring wide frequency acquisition.
 We use a current-starved ring oscillator controlled by a 5-bit resistive digital-to-analog converter to maintain quarter-rate operation,